 Reasons why I loved Salvador most in Central America

-The kindness, generous people, that I’ve met during my backpacking in Central America, I found in El Salvador.
+Kind, generous and so helpful people, that I’ve met during my backpacking in Central America, I found mostly in El Salvador.
 Either it was in a hotel, on the street, in the restaurant or just in the bus, people were always smiling to me, trying to help, chatting.
 They were very interesting in me, wanted to know where I am from, why I came, and how on earth I am alone here.
 All these factors made me feel very welcome.
-I received loads of warmnes from many true hearts.
+I received loads of warmness from many true hearts.
 I just could not imagine a nicer nation, I think even in both Americas.
 I will always remember all those guards with shotguns on the street always calling me to wave and say: buenos dias Anna, como esta.
 I was probably one of a very few tourists they saw before, as I never stayed in a touristic area, yet they weren’t reserved in any way towards me.
-Police were always stopping and asking me if I need a lift anywhere, people smiling all the time which make my whole experience just perfect.
+Police were always stopping and asking me, if I need a lift anywhere, people smiling all the time which make my whole experience just perfect.

 El Salvador is the smallest country in Central America.
 It has 307 km of coastline along the Pacific Ocean and the Gulf of Fonseca, and it is situated between Honduras and Guatemala.
 The topography of El Salvador contain mainly mountains, but the country does have some narrow, relatively flat central plateau.
-The highest point in is Cerro el Pital at 2,730 m, and it is located in the northern part of the country on the border with Honduras.
-Because El Salvador is located not far from the equator, its climate is tropical in nearly all areas except for its higher elevations where the climate is considered more temperate.
-Lakes and volcanoes found in many areas too.
+The highest point in is Cerro el Pital at 2,730 m, and it is located in the northern part of the country, on the border with Honduras.
+Because El Salvador is located not far from the equator, its climate is tropical in nearly all areas, except for its higher elevations where the climate is considered more temperate.
+Lakes and volcanoes can be found in many areas too.

 Rich range of a street food

-As a one of the poorest countries in Central America, gastronomy business creates some earning opportunities for many of locals.
-You will just never get hungry in Salvador as food stands are available on every single corner in every possible place.
-Vendors do offer a wide range of many meals from a very local snacks (pupusas – hand-made corn tortillas stuffed with various fillings such as beans; tamales-corn dough pockets that are served with different fillings like sweet corn, cheese, meat or dried fruits; pasteles-fried dough patties filled with meat like chicken, pork or beef and finely chopped vegetables; soups), along with more western options like chips (here eaten with mayo and cheese – see Germany, you’re not the only one:), burgers, pizzas; and finally finishing at any kind of shakes, natural fruit juices and many different sweets to pick.
+As a one of the poorest countries in Central America, gastronomy business creates some earning opportunities for many locals.
+You will just never get hungry in Salvador, as food stands are available on every single corner in every possible place.
+Vendors do offer a wide range of many meals from a very local snacks (pupusas – hand-made corn tortillas stuffed with various fillings such as beans; tamales-corn dough pockets that are served with different fillings like sweet corn, cheese, meat or dried fruits; pasteles-fried dough patties filled with meat like chicken, pork or beef and finely chopped vegetables; soups), along with more western options like chips (here eaten with mayo and cheese – see Germans, you’re not the only one:), burgers, pizzas; and finally finishing at any kind of shakes, natural fruit juices and many different sweets to pick.
 Any stomach will be satisfied in El Salvador.

 Santa Ana Volcano

 One of the most amazing places I have seen in my life, definitely in my top five.
-For more info about volcano and how to get there by public bus, please click here.
+For more info about volcano, and how to get there by public bus, please click here.

 307 km of coastline along the Pacific Ocean contains a sandy beaches with beautiful tropical flora around.
-Cost is also well popular among surfers.
+Coast is also well popular among surfers.

 El Salvador is one of the cheapest countries in Central America.
 You can travel on public transport in the cities for maximum of 0.25$.
 The bus from capital to Santa Ana (2h of journey) cost as little as 1$.
 Hotel`s bed with bathroom can be found from 10$.
 Breakfast or lunch found on the street from 1$.
 Good place to buy some clothes at a very low price.